mwszekely/preact-transition/README.md

 `${classBase}-${direction}-${phase}`.
 For example, `transition-enter-init`.

-1. When the `open` state is updated, change the direction and set the phase to "init".
+1. When the `show` state is updated, change the direction and set the phase to "init".
     * *If this is the first time rendering*, then unless `animateOnMount` is given we set the phase to "finalize" instead.
 2. If measuring is requested, measure the current size of our content at whatever point in the transition we're at and provide this as a set of CSS variables.
     * In addition, if we're transitioning away from a "finalize" phase, measure the current size of our content at its "auto" size.